 We will create networks of schools that specialize in specific populations: autism, behavior disabilities, cognitively impaired, and behavior disorders.
 We intend to create specialty programs within each neighborhood.
-This approach achieves excellence in the quality of programming, efficiency in the allocation of resources to support our students with special needs, and equity in the availability of quality programs close to home and across all wards.
+This approach achieves excellence in the quality of programming, efficiency in the allocation

+Training general education teachers, Child Study Teams, enrollment center staff, and parents to support students with special needs of resources to support our students with special needs, and equity in the availability of quality programs close to home and across all wards.
 These networks of specialty services also will allow us to return students to NPS from out-of-district placements.